BrentBaccala/NPDC/GNS3/README.md

    This step adds the GUI packages to the Ubuntu 20 cloud image and creates a new cloud image used for the test clients.
 It takes about half an hour.

 1. Upload the GUI image to the gns3 server using `upload-image.py`

+1. Add the GUI image to the appliance file `opendesktop.gns3a` like this:
+   `./add-appliance.py -n 20 FILENAME`

+1. Import the appliance file into the GNS3 GUI, and you will have a drag-and-drop Ubuntu instance with a full GNOME desktop.

 ## Directory of scripts